 - Acute: These injuries could occur from a known or unknown incident.
 The signs and symptoms of these injuries develop quickly.

 - Overuse injury: These injuries occur due to repetitive friction, pulling, twisting, or compression over a long period of time.

 All the different types of soft tissue injuries fall within these two categories.
-And, understanding each of them is key to effectively treating them.1
+And, understanding each of them is

 Acute Soft Tissue Injuries

 Also known as contusions, bruises are, arguably, the most common type of soft tissue injury.
 They are caused when your body is hit by a direct force, such as kicking, falling, or making contact with a player.

 This force results in compression and bleeding into the soft tissue.
 If you’ve got a bruise, you’re most likely to see swelling and discoloration at the point of injury.

 Treatment options: Getting adequate rest, applying ice packs, wrapping the sore area with an elastic bandage (compression), and elevating the injured part, above the level of your heart, on pillows while sitting or lying down can ease a bruise.
 If you think that the bruise is serious, do consult a professional at the earliest.2

 A sprain refers to a tear (partial or full) in the